axonasif/gearlock/README.md

 ```

 For working over sources for the core files, take a look at `core/` and `core/_external_bin/`

+Also check `core/_lang_/` if you want to improve the language translations and concurrent strings.

 You might have noticed that there are prebuilt binaries in the repository but not their source code.